DACCS-Climate/marble_client_python/README.md

 >>> session.get(f"{client.this_node.url}/some/protected/subpath")
 ```

+## Interactively logging in to a node

+In order to login to a different node or if you're running a script or notebook from outside a Marble
+Jupyterlab environment, use the `MarbleNode.login` function to generate a `requests.Session` object.

+This will prompt you to input your credentials to `stdin` or an input widget if you're in a compatible
+Jupyter environment.

 ## Contributing

 We welcome any contributions to this codebase.
 To submit suggested changes, please do the following: